nginxinc/nginx-amplify-doc/amplify-faq.md

 ### 1.3.
 Is the traffic from the agent to the SaaS protected?

-All communications between the Amplify Agent and the Amplify SaaS are done securely over TLS/SSL, using 2048-bit encryption.
+All communications between the Amplify Agent and the Amplify SaaS are done securely over TLS/SSL, using 2048-bit key certificate.
+All traffic is always initiated by the agent.
+The SaaS system doesn't establish any connections back to the agent running on a host.

+### 1.4.
+Is the Amplify Agent code publicly available?

+The agent is open source, licensed under the 2-clause BSD license.
+You can find it [here]().

+### 1.4.
+Why is my password asked when installing on CentOS?

+This is the way the package installation works on CentOS.
+That's not Amplify Agent asking you for the password, and it's not seen by us.

 ## 2. User interface